Elveman/VGTranslate3/README.md

-# VGTranslate
+# VGTranslate3

 Lightweight server for doing OCR and machine translation on game screen captures.
 Suitable as an endpoint for real time usage, and can act as an open-source alternative to the ztranslate client.
-Uses python 2.7.
+Uses python 3.9.
 Licensed under GNU GPLv3.

 # Installation

 1. Download this repo and extract it.
 If you have git you can do: `git clone https://gitlab.com/spherebeaker/vgtranslate.git` instead.
-2. Copy `default_config.json` to `config.json` (in the vgtranslate folder) and modify the configuration to point to the OCR/MT apis you want to use (see the Examples section below).
+2. Copy any of JSONs in `config_example` folder to `config.json` (in the src/vgtranslate folder) and modify the configuration to point to the OCR/MT apis you want to use (see the Examples section below).
-3. Install python (v2.7) to your system.
+3. Install python (v3.9 or higher) to your system.
+4. Run `python -m venv .venv` to create a new Python environment then `source .venv/bin/activate` to switch to it.
-4. Run `python setup.py install` in the base folder to install the required packages (in a virtualenv).
+5. Run `python -m pip install -r requirements.txt` in the base folder to install the required packages (in a virtualenv).
-5. Run `python serve.py` in the vgtranslate directory.
+6. Run `python -m src.vgtranslate3.serve` to launch the server.

-If you have trouble running the above code on windows, you can try running a pre-built release:

-1. Download a release here: [vgtranslate_server_v1.05.zip](https://ztranslate.net/download/vgtranslate_serve_v1.05.zip?owner=)
-2. Change the `config.json` as in following section.
-3. Run `serve.exe`.

-If you run into trouble, you can join the RetroArch discord or the ZTranslate discord ( https://ztranslate.net/community ) and ask @Beaker for help.

 # Example configurations for config.json: